microsoft/nni/docs/en_US/HowToImplementTrainingService.md

     }
 }
 ```
 The metadata includes the host address, the username or other configuration related to the platform.
-Users need to definite their own Metadata format, and set the Matadata instance in this function.
-This function  is called before the experiment is started, users should set the prerequest configurations and check the healthy of the platform before starting an experiment.
+Users need to define their own metadata format, and set the metadata instance in this function.
+This function is called before the experiment is started to set the configuration of remote machines.

 __getClusterMetadata(key: string)__
 This function will return the metadata value according to the values, it could be left empty if users don't need to use it.